davidverweij/davidverweij.github.io/_posts/2016-12-14-smoothmoves.md

 </p>
 <h2 class="h2">Technology</h2>
 <p>
 An Inertial Measurement Unit (IMU) attached to a spectacle frame continuously tracks head movements, whilst an Android application overlays moving targets on an AR marker.
-A laptop receives movement data of the targets and user, and continuously calculates a correlation between the two.
+A laptop receives movement data of the targets and the user, and calculates a correlation between the two.
 If they match, the laptop will send instructions to interactable object.
 This prototype (as shown on the last two pictures) was later ported to a Microsoft Holo Lens, which removed the need for AR markers and the laptop.
 </p>
 <h2 class="h2">Contribution</h2>
 <p>